IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 If you deaccession the most recently published version of the dataset but not all versions of the dataset, you may then revisit an earlier version and create a new non-deaccessioned draft for the dataset.
 For example, imagine you have a version 1 and version 2 of a dataset, both published, and you deaccession version 2.
 You may then edit version 1 of the dataset and a new draft version will be created.

-**Important Note**: A tombstone landing page with the basic citation metadata will always be accessible to the public if they use the persistent URL (Handle or DOI) provided in the citation for that dataset.
+.. note:: **Important**: A tombstone landing page with the basic citation metadata will always be accessible to the public if they use the persistent URL (Handle or DOI) provided in the citation for that dataset.
 Users will not be able to see any of the files or additional metadata that were previously available prior to deaccession.